Dietary divergence of robust australopithecines

 Comparison of gracile (left) and robust (right) craniodental traits.
 From Fleagle, 1999.

 So to recap: Jaws and teeth, people!
 To the best of my knowledge, there’s little or no evidence that the various australopithecines differed appreciably in body size (McHenry and Coffing, 2000), stoutness, or muscularity.
-Although the OH 80 partial skeleton, attributed to Australopithecus boisei based on tooth size and proportions, includes a humerus with very thick cortical bone and a radius with a crazy big insertion for the biceps muscle – it was a very large and muscular A. boisei (Domínguez-Rodrigo et al., 2013).
+Although the OH 80 partial skeleton, attributed to Australopithecus boisei based on tooth size and proportions, includes a humerus with very thick cortical bone and a radius with a crazy big insertion for the biceps muscle—it was a very large and muscular A. boisei (Domínguez-Rodrigo et al., 2013).
 Nevertheless, gracile and robust australopithecine species differ most notably in their jaws and teeth, not bodies.
 Maybe this is why Liz Lemon was so confused about the term “robust”?

 Today, these are somewhat antiquated terms.
-Back when the only hominins known to science were the species listed above, it was easy to make a distinction.
+Back when the only early hominins known to science were the species listed above, it was easy to make a distinction.
 However, as the fossil record has expanded of late, the gracile-robust dichotomy becomes blurry.
 Australopithecus garhi (Asfaw et al., 1999) has overall tooth proportions comparable to graciles, but absolute tooth sizes and sagittal cresting like robusts.
-The recently described Australopithecus deyiremeda has tooth sizes and proportions like graciles but lower jaws that are very thick, like those of robust australopithecines (Haile-Selassie et al., 2015).
+The recently described Australopithecus deyiremeda has tooth sizes and proportions like graciles but lower jaws that are very thick, like those of robust australopiths (Haile-Selassie et al., 2015).

 So in light of all the confusion and blurring distinctions, maybe it’s time to scrap “gracile” vs. “robust”?

-Further reading: The “robust” australopiths (Constantino, 2013), I also wrote up a short reference chapter here.
+Further reading: The “robust” australopiths (Constantino, 2013).
+I also wrote up a short reference chapter here.

 ResearchBlogging.org